 - Eye Drops

 If you are the kind of person to spend a lot of time looking at your TV screen or mobile device, rewetting your eyes might be a lifesaver.
-Staying hydrating in any kind of lifestyle is important, but every person has a different intake of water.
+Staying hydrating in any lifestyle is important, but every person has a different water intake.
 Depending on your surroundings and daily activities, you may be exposing your eyes to dry air and not know.
 Using eye drops will benefit your eyes by keeping them moisturized and hydrated throughout the day, but you should always make sure that the eye drops you are using are beneficial for your contacts without causing harm.

 - Keeping Your Lenses Clean

 Your eye doctor Summerville SC will give you instructions to clean your lenses, and you should follow this regime carefully.
 There are several ways to clean your lenses, so you should find a suitable one that works well for you.
 Your lenses should be replaced every three months.
 Alternatively, you can invest in daily disposable contact lenses, which you use only once, before wearing a new pair the next day.

 You may begin to get attached to your new quality contact lenses, but you should never forget what your doctor told you.
 Like glasses, you should never wear them all the time, especially when sleeping.
 Learning to be sensible with the amount of time you use them will keep you on your toes for when it comes to replacing them.
 There should be a specific amount of time when changing to your new contacts, meaning you shouldn’t wear the same ones for an extended period of time, as well as not changing them too frequently.
 Even though you’ve decided to make the switch from glasses to contacts, you may want to have an extra pair of glasses in times of urgency.
 If you are aware of a cold coming on or perhaps seasonal allergies, it might be best to avoid putting anything in your eye, which could irritate it further.